Summer Steelhead: Fishing The West Coast And Great Lakes

 Kwikfish and Flatfish: Basically the same, these wobbling plugs are hard for steelhead to resist.
 I prefer them in slower pools or when the fish are less active due to cold weather.
 It is also my best lure when fishing at night.
 Be sure to follow regulations in California, Oregon, and other states to be sure night fishing is allowed.

-Aerojig Twitching Jig – Jig fishing is an art, the movement of the rod, reel, and the angler’s action on the jig are often considered the ultimate fishing skill.
+Aerojig Twitching Jig – Jig fishing is an art.
+The movement of the rod, reel, and the angler’s action on the jig are often considered the ultimate fishing skill.
 An Aerojig with a correctly matched rubber minnow is a fabulous lure.

-Spinner Fishing for Summer Steelhead
+Spinner Fishing

-Jig Fishing for Summer Steelhead
+Jig Fishing

 For more on this effective steelhead method and the best steelhead jigs, check out Jig Fishing For Steelhead.

-Best Baits For Summer Steelhead
+Best Bait For Winter Steelhead

-Beads or cured chinook salmon roe can be the best baits you can offer at times.
+There is a number of good baits for summer steelhead.
+Worms, beads or cured chinook salmon roe can be the best baits you can offer at times.

 See 11 Best Baits For Steelhead.

-Bead Fishing For Summer Steelhead
+Bead Fishing

 There are four standard sizes of beads.
 If the chinook salmon spawn is on, use larger 8mm beads since they are about the size of a salmon egg.